Your Cart

 The following photographs are of a section of reclaimed red cedar.
 This is to be commissioned as a staircase and of course is far to soft for there to be any long term durability to the treads.

-Two thirds of the top surface of the cedar was treated with 4 coats of Smiths CPES, over a period of about 5 hours.
+We treated two thirds of the top surface of the cedar with 4 coats of Smiths CPES, over a period of about 5 hours.
 This saturated the surface – leaving it with a shiny finish as expected of saturated timber.
 This porous timber consumed between 0.5 and 0.75 Litre / sq metre to saturate it fully.

-A portion of this was then wiped with Smiths Epoxy Clean Up Solvent to remove the shine and leave a natural finish.
-This can clearly be seen and compared to the completely untreated timber next to it.
+Next we wiped a portion clean with Smiths Epoxy Clean Up Solvent to remove the shine and leave a natural finish.
+This is clearly seen and compared to the completely untreated timber next to it.

 cpes treated cedar wood sample with natural wood surface achieved